wp-plugins/post-index/readme.txt

 == Upgrade Notice ==

 = 0.5 =

 The plugin uses shortcodes now.
 Please change your page or post and replace `<!--post-index-->` with `[post_index]`!
 Thanks to [Franz Wieser](http://www.wieser.at/ "Franz Wieser")

 == Changelog ==

 = 0.7 =

+* Improved: Added alphabetical subgrouping in groupBy type "subcategory"
+* Added: CategorySlug as a new filter criteria if the category name occurs more than once.
 * Added an optional displayed group count.
 It can be activated in the settings of the plugin.

 = 0.6 =

 * Translated the plugin to English and added a German translation file.
 * Small and capital letters are now treated as one letter
 * The index can now group by the subcategory instead of the first letter.
 Simply add the groupBy clause to the shortcode: `[post_index groupBy='subcategory']`

 = 0.5 =

 * Using shortcodes instead of content parsing.

 = 0.3 =

 * Parses the post-index hook and extracts the category name from it.

 = 0.2 =

 * Fixed a bug that caused the meta box to not correctly load the custom field values.

 = 0.1 =

 * First version - This version is available only German at the moment!